slolobdill44/Hamhuckin/README.md

 };

-// Once the whackerPullbackAnchor is released, the tension in the whacker spring launches the projectile
+// Once the whackerPullbackAnchor is released, the tension in the whackerSpring launches the projectile

 document.onkeyup = function (keys) {
   if (keys.keyCode === 32) {